 Do cats like getting a bath?

 Contrary to popular belief, most cats do not mind being bathed.
 In fact, many are very calm during the bathing process and seem to find it relaxing.
 Warm water is also soothing for the achy joints of the elderly cat with arthritis.
 We use special techniques to introduce a cat to the bathing process each time, until we can see that they are used to it.
 Cat owners often report that they have a very happy cat after it returns home from a day at the spa.

 Did you know that the Turkish Van breed is named so after the Lake Van & is commonly considered a 'Swimming Cat'?!

 How do you dry the cats?

-We use the Catty Shack Vac patented drying system designed specifically for cats.
-In fact, we are the only mobile grooming salon to date in Maryland, using the Catty Shack Vac, which means we can offer the most efficient drying process and produce the highest quality groom in the end and the lowest animal stress.
+The Catty Shack Vac is a patented drying system designed specifically for cats.
+It offers the most efficient drying process and produces the highest quality groom in the end and the lowest animal stress.

 Will you sedate my cat?

-We do not sedate cats.
+I do not sedate cats.
 In reality, very few cats truly do need any sort of sedative in order to be groomed.
-We handle each cat in such a way that the need for drugs of any kind rarely happens.
-If we do think your cat would best be served by receiving medication, we will refer you to your veterinarian for a mild sedative that can be administered prior to the grooming appointment.
-Being mobile also allows us to work more closely with your veterinarian and your cats medical needs.
+I handle each cat in such a way that the need for drugs of any kind rarely happens.
+If we do think your cat would best be served by receiving medication, I will refer you to your veterinarian for a mild sedative that can be administered prior to the grooming appointment.
+Being mobile also allows me to work more closely with your veterinarian and your cats medical needs.